Hungary is a partner country under the Vienna Initiative NPL framework.

 As part of the Vienna Initiative NPL workstream, EBRD supported the analysis of corporate restructuring and insolvency in Hungary to identify the key obstacles.
 The government also committed to best practices in resolving NPLs under a Memorandum of Understanding with the EBRD in February 2015.
 The results of the analysis were presented at a workshop hosted by the National Bank of Hungary (“MNB”) in March 2015.

 Several measures have subsequently been taken by the Hungarian authorities, such as amending the Personal Bankruptcy Act (September 2015) and the official start of operation of the asset management company MARK (Q1 2016).
 Further actions are in progress, such as the development of new principles on multi-creditor out-of-court restructuring (‘Budapest Approach’) and a future amendment to the Bankruptcy Act.
 Regarding the former, a second workshop was held in January 2016 with government officials, bank representatives and legal professionals.
 EBRD commissioned the production of a report, and the draft MNB recommendation on out-of-court restructuring was presented to banks and industry professionals at a workshop in Budapest in October 2016.
+The final recommendation was officially issued in June 2017.

 Assessment of NPL Burden and Corporate Debt Distress